In partnership with

 Applications usually open in October for entry in the following September and are through the UCAS Teacher Training website.
 Early application is recommended for the most popular courses, such as PGCE Primary and PGCE Secondary PE.

-You can apply for three choices and the universities have 40 days to make their decisions.
+In Apply 1 you can apply for up to three choices.
 If you have not received an offer during the first round of applications, or if you decide you don't want to accept an offer and apply elsewhere, you can proceed to Apply 2 and submit further applications to training providers one at a time.

 Funding teacher training in Wales

 As a trainee teacher you may be able to access funding and support while you are training.
-This will vary depending on where and how you train, and which subject you are training to teach, as well as where you normally live and your personal circumstances.
+This will vary depending on the subject you are training to teach, where and how you train, as well as where you normally live and your personal circumstances.
 To find out what you are eligible for, contact your Student Finance Company.